Step 1: Full registration at the Asylum Service

 Step 2: Interview with the Asylum Service

-On the date of the detailed interview you have to go to the Asylum Office.
+On the date of the detailed interview you must go to the Asylum Office.
 During this interview, the Asylum Service employee will ask you questions regarding the information provided in your application, including information on your identity, on how you came to Greece, on the reasons why you left your country of origin, or the country where you used to live and the reasons why you cannot or do not wish to return to that country.
 During the interview, you may also submit any other evidence that you consider necessary.
 The Asylum Service can decide to keep documents if they need them to make their decision and will give you a signed receipt for any documents submitted.

 You may ask to come into contact with UNHCR or any organization that provides legal, medical and psychological support.

 If you are a woman, you may ask for your interview to be conducted by a female Asylum Service employee and a female interpreter, if available.
 In any case, you may ask for your interview and its interpretation to be conducted by an individual of the sex of your choice, provided you present a serious reason for such a request.
 Your request will be assessed by the Asylum Service.

 Everything you say during the interview is confidential.
-It will not be disclosed to your alleged persecutors, but can be shared with other Greek authorities.
+It will not be disclosed to your alleged persecutors but can be shared with other Greek authorities.

 Step 3: The Greek authorities decide on your application

-After the interview, the Asylum Service will make a decision about your application; whether to grant you refugee status, subsidiary protection, or to reject your application.
+After your interview, the Asylum Service will decide whether to grant you refugee status, subsidiary protection, or to reject your application.

-If you have changed your address or your telephone number, you must immediately notify the Asylum Service.
+If you have changed your address or your telephone number, you must immediately notify the Asylum Service

 While the examination of your application is pending, you can withdraw it, if you so wish.
 In such a case, your application will not be examined, your stay in the country will not be allowed and you will have to leave Greece if you do not hold another residence permit.